POLICY: WHAT IS A CARES PROGRAM?

 DIRECTIONS FOR PICK-UP

-For security reasons the main doors of the school remain locked at all times.
-To pick up your child from CARES you may pull your car up to the front doors of St. Jude School and call the CARES room to alert us of your arrival.
+For security reasons, the main doors of the school remain locked at all times.
+To pick up your child from CARES you may pull your car up to the car line, morning drop-off entrance of St. Jude original School building and call the CARES room to alert us of your arrival.
 The phone number is 215-822-9225 x 259.
 At that time, one of the staff members will let you in.
 Your child will be responsible for putting away all toys, games or craft materials before leaving CARES.
-A sign out sheet must be signed by the parent upon departure.
+A sign-out sheet must be signed by the parent upon departure.
 Staff members are employed until 6:00 pm.
 Please respect this time.
 A fee of $1 per minute will be assessed for late pick-ups.
 This fee should be paid in cash at the time of pick-up.

 A scheduled homework period with one or more teachers/aides will be provided.
 It is the child’s responsibility to have his/her assignments and books.
 Children may not go back to their homeroom to get these items.
 Parents are responsible for checking the child’s homework before they return to school the following day.

 If you know in advance that a child will be absent from CARES for any amount of time, or if there is a change in schedule, please notify the CARES Director in writing or email.